-Annually, the Foundation makes available over $35,000 in grants and awards to Canadian researchers.
+Annually, the Foundation awards research grants and awards to orthopaedic researchers across the country.
 Since awarding its first research award in 1967, the Foundation has invested approximately $5.5 million in basic and clinical research in Canada.
 More About Research

 The Foundation is committed to patient education and to providing patients and their families with accurate, up-to-date information that will make going through orthopaedic surgery a little easier and less frightening.

 The Canadian Orthopaedic Foundation is Canada’s only health charity dedicated solely to helping people build, maintain and restore their bone and joint health.
 We do this by raising and allocating funds for the research, education and care that help Canadians to live and move independently – longer and stronger.

 For your 206 bones and the joints that connect them …

 How many bones did you move to arrive at this website?
 Assuming you used both hands to type in the address, you moved 54 bones in your hands and arms.
 Whether you are interested in bone and joint health in general, or are concerned about specific bones or joints that might be troubling you, the Canadian Orthopaedic Foundation exists for you, and all of your 206 bones and their connecting joints.

 - Bone and joint disorders are more common than any other long-term health problem.

 - Over 20 percent of Canadians – more than 6 million people – report having bone and joint health problems: arthritis, rheumatism, osteoporosis, osteoarthritis, trauma injury or disease.